shaspitz/sh0n-swap/README.md

 TODO: expand functionality to buy sh0nToken with other existing tokens, or other chains, sidechains, etc. Get inspiration from exiting defi.
 Look into using a smart contract based bridge

-Maybe implement liquidity providing and rewards?
+Maybe implement liquidity providing and rewards? flash loans? impermenent loss?

 Built off https://www.dappuniversity.com/articles/learn-blockchain, with the goal of using ethers in place of web3.js, and adding significant back-end functionality.